jmchilton/writing/bosc2017slides/biocontainers.md

 Without any extra work by tool authors, **Galaxy can automatically find or build “the correct” container** for a best-practice tool.

+???

+So our preferred approach to containers is now ready to go thanks to BioContainers.
+Björn already discussed these in depth - I will just say that Biocontainers have enabled Galaxy to find or build containers on-demand for all best-practice Galaxy tools.

 ---